ericclack/pygamezero_candy/doc/part1.rst

 Lists
 ------

-Lists are a nice data type that lets of store a sequence of values (in our game a sequence of tiles) and retrieve them later.
+Lists are a nice data type that lets us store a sequence of values (in our game a sequence of tiles) and retrieve them later.

 To try them out type each line of code here, one at a time, in your REPL.
 You don't need to type the comments (starting with a hash :code:`#`) if you don't want to.